AliSoltanianFJ/AliSoltanianFJ/README.md

 - 👋 Hi, I’m @AliSoltanianFJ
-My name is Ali Soltanian Fard Jahromi and I am a game developer, filmmaker, digital artist, programmer and animator.
+My name is Ali Soltanian Fard Jahromi and I am a game and app developer, filmmaker, digital artist, programmer and animator.
 You can contact me on alisoltanian.com